membraneframework/membrane_demo/webrtc_simple/README.md

 cd membrane_demo/webrtc_simple
 ```

-Custom ip, port or other Plug options can be set up in `config/config.exs`.
+Custom IP, port, or other Plug options can be set up in `config/config.exs`.

 Then you need to download the dependencies of the mix project: